 Liguria Holiday Homes offers its guests the chance to stay in a charming 500-year-old medieval townhouse (click on pictures above) that extends over 3 levels and has been beautifully restored and fully refurbished to an exceptionally high standard throughout.
 Accommodating up to 6 guests at a time, this relaxing and sophisticated hideaway is your ideal home-from-home in Liguria.
 On the ground floor, you will find the master bedroom with a king-size bed and beautiful exposed stonework, along with the luxurious bathroom featuring a whirlpool bath and a large walk-in rain shower.

-On the first floor lies the cozy yet spacious lounge with 42″ 4K TV, Blu-Ray DVD Player, and feature pellet stove for those romantic nights in.
-On the second floor, you will find the magnificent kitchen-breakfast room with fully integrated Siemens appliances along with two further bedrooms (one with a double bed and one with single bunk beds) both benefiting from beautiful exposed stonework.
-The house is both elegant and tranquil, featuring all the amenities you would expect from such a beautifully boutique residence including complimentary wifi, fine bed linens, and complimentary toiletries.
+On the first floor lies the cozy yet spacious lounge with a 42 inch 4K TV, Blu-Ray DVD Player, and feature pellet stove for those romantic nights in.
+On the second floor, you will find the magnificent kitchen-breakfast room with fully integrated Siemens appliances along with two further bedrooms (one with a double bed and one with single bunk beds), both benefiting from beautiful exposed stonework.
+The house is both elegant and tranquil, featuring all the amenities you would expect from such a beautifully boutique residence, including complimentary wifi, fine bed linens, and complimentary toiletries.
 Outside you will find the spacious terrace with a seating area, BBQ, and pizza oven, offering a fabulous space to enjoy alfresco dining with family and friends, while the secure cellar provides a safe place to leave bikes, walking gear, skis, and so on.
-The property is south facing, enjoying sun all year round, however, the thick stone walls keep it lovely and cool in the summer months, and in the winter the gas central heating will keep you cozy and snug.
+The property is south facing, enjoying the sun all year round.
+However, the thick stone walls keep it lovely and cool in the summer months, and in the winter, the gas central heating will keep you cozy and snug.
 It’s worth noting that the property has a strict no smoking and no pets policy, and children under 5 years of age are not permitted to stay.